aarontran/g309.2-0.6/Notes.md

 don't know whether this is whats desired but OK.
 Worried it would let events with 0x800 + OTHER flags through.

-I also wanted to use FWC data to get the potentially useful quantities:
-* ratio & normalizations of instrumental lines in source region
-* ratio & normalizations of instrumental lines in background region
-* ratio & normalizations of instrumental lines in (source - background) spectra

-This will be useful in different situations.

-carry this out as:
-    fwc src, 0087940201 detx/dety + rmf/arf
-    fwc bkg, 0087940201 detx/dety + rmf/arf
-    fwc src, 0551000201 detx/dety + rmf/arf
-    fwc bkg, 0551000201 detx/dety + rmf/arf

 Working on this..
 7. add mosaicking step.